joscha/play-authenticate/README.md

 #### Version information
 **Play Authenticate currently needs Play!
 Framework 2.0.2 or later**

-Works fine with 2.0 to 2.0.4 and there is a 2.1 branch which should work with 2.1rc1
+Works fine with 2.0 to 2.0.4 and there is a 2.1 branch.

+> **Attention 2.1-RC2 developers**
+>_There is a `0.2.0-SNAPSHOT` binary for Play `2.1-RC2` and an accompanying sample application in the [2.1 branch](https://github.com/joscha/play-authenticate/tree/2_1).
+This sample differs substantially from the version for `2.0.x` though, because the deadbolt dependency changed.
+So if you plan on releasing for `2.0.x` don't take the `2.1-RC2` sample and vice versa._

 ## Live demo
 You can find a live demo on [heroku](https://play-authenticate.herokuapp.com/ "Play Authenticate sample app") (might not always be the latest version) and there are some screens on our [website](http://joscha.github.com/play-authenticate/).